Recommendation on Imperial House Law: Issuance Ignores History and Traditions

 15:20 JST, November 5, 2024

-What form the Imperial succession should take is a matter that affects the foundation of the nation.
+What form the Imperial succession should take is a matter that affects the foundation of the state.
 It is utterly preposterous for an individual working at an affiliated organization to demand a review of this matter in the name of the United Nations.

 Japan’s Imperial family system has been nurtured over a long history.
-The succession to male offspring in the male line has spanned 126 generations, including the current Emperor.
+The succession of male offspring in the male line has spanned 126 generations, including the current Emperor.
 There have also been instances of women temporarily serving as emperors.

 The characteristics of royal and imperial families reflect the traditions and national character of each country and must be respected.